Waldron College of Health and Human Services

 - Evidence that you have completed a college or community class to learn a new activity or occupation.
 The activity should require physical skills as well as cognitive processing (for example, ceramics, wood carving, gardening, photography, yoga, guitar);

 - A professional resume of your past and current educational and employment experiences;

 - A typed Statement of Purpose: This is your opportunity to tell us why you want to earn the Master of Occupational Therapy degree at Radford University.
 In a two-page essay, discuss the development of your interest in occupational therapy, your skills and experiences related to working with special populations, and your aspirations and goals for a career as a health-care professional;

 - Two letters of recommendation: Request letters from college professors, employers, or others who have worked with you in a professional capacity (no personal references, please).
 The letters should describe your academic skills, general work skills, and the personal qualities one needs to be a competent health-care professional;

-- One or more letters from supervisors documenting your volunteer experience: A minimum of 40 hours observation of occupational therapy services and/or work with individuals who have disabilities is preferred.
+- A minimum of 40 hours observation of occupational therapy services and/or work with individuals who have disabilities is preferred.
 Experience with diverse populations and programs is highly recommended.